MissVeronica/um-decimal-custom-validation/README.md

 Max one decimal point allowed.

 Blanks or non-digit characters are not allowed among digits.
-## Formatting Rules
-When validation rules are finished and accepted additional formatting is added to the user input.

-Leading zero removal.

-Decimal point values are truncated to two digits after decimal point or padded with zero.

-Values without a decimal point are left without decimals.
 ### Test Cases Validation Rules
 $1000 > Please enter a valid Decimal Balance number with digits.